Johan Nygaardsvold: Political career

 Nygaardsvold was elected to the Storting for the last time in the autumn of 1945.
 At the end of the Storting term in 1949, he retired from politics.
-That same year, he was awarded the Medal for Outstanding Civic Service (Borgerdådsmedaljen).
+That year, he was awarded the Medal for Outstanding Civic Service (Borgerdådsmedaljen).
 He returned to Hommelvik and died of cancer in Trondheim in 1952.
-He was buried at Hommelvik Church in Malvik.
+He was buried at Hommelvik Church in Malvik Municipality.

 Historical legacy

 During his time in office, Nygaardsvold had immense popular appeal and was given credit for the Labour Party's election results in 1933.
 Nygaardsvold was the prime minister in the second Labour Party cabinet in Norway, after he helped formulate the so-called "crisis accord" with the Farmers' Party.
 His government's domestic policy was largely dedicated to recovering from the Great Depression but is most noted for its foreign and military policy in the years leading up to the occupation of Norway by Nazi Germany and his administration in exile from 1940 to 1945.
 The investigative commission that issued a report after the liberation of Norway found that he could not be absolved from responsibility for the lack of operational readiness for the German invasion but gave him credit for his management of a unity government in exile.
 He was awarded an honorary salary for his service in exile but refused to accept it.